MoralisWeb3/web3-unity-sdk/README.md

+> [!IMPORTANT]
+> Deprecated: **this repository is not being mantained.**
+> We are not longer maintaining this SDK.
+The best way to integrate Moralis now is directly calling the API.
+See out [docs](https://docs.moralis.io/web3-data-api/evm/getting-started) for more info.

 # web3-unity-sdk
 Moralis Unity SDK provides full wallet and blockchain integration for your Unity Game.
 Full cross-chain and L2 support.
 Feel free to fork and contribute.